 1 point - Post a comment on her photos

 When livefearlessly reaches 200 Chic Points, she will be in the Style Council!

 I make my own natural makeup remover with olive oil, baking soda, and a little sugar.
 The olive oil removes makeup and moisturizes, and the other two exfoliates.

-I use either cetaphil gentle skin cleanser or baby wipes and they both work great on me.posted almost 2 years ago
+I use either cetaphil gentle skin cleanser or baby wipes and they both work great on me.posted over 3 years ago